syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 MaxValue
 </td>
 <td>
-To specifies the maximum date selectable by the calendar.
+Specifies the maximum selectable date by the calendar.
 </td>
 </tr>
 <tr>